If you’ve ever wondered why chickens are so smart, this review should help clarify things.

 Upon digestion, citicoline metabolizes into two compounds:

-- Choline – the precursor to phospholipid building blocks & acetylcholine.
+- Choline – the precursor to phospholipid building blocks and acetylcholine.

 - Cytidine – the precursor to Uridine, a nucleotide base in DNA, and another valuable nootropic on its own.